 Here is his portfolio.

-Alan Friedman covers mobile devices and other gadgets for more than a solid decade for PhoneArena.
-He’s been there throughout the ups and downs of the mobile industry.
+Alan Friedman has covered mobile devices and other gadgets for over a solid decade for the PhoneArena.
+He’s been there through the ups and downs of the mobile industry.

-His amazing and deep insights on the current mobile innovations left his audience in awe.
+His amazing and in-depth insights on the latest mobile innovations always leaves his audience in awe.